-It sets out what early career teachers (ECTs) are entitled to learn about and learn how to do when they start their careers and it will underpin a new entitlement for 2 years of professional development designed to help ECTs develop their practice, knowledge and working habits.
+It sets out what early career teachers (ECTs) are entitled to learn about and learn how to do when they start their careers and underpins a new entitlement for 2 years of professional development designed to help ECTs develop their practice, knowledge and working habits.

-The ECF will not be replacing statutory induction, nor will it be used as an assessment framework, it is professional development that will underpin induction and focus on 5 core elements the government believe all ECTs should learn about and learn how to do at the beginning of their career
+The ECF does not replace statutory induction, nor is it to be used as an assessment framework, it is professional development that underpins induction and focuses on 5 core elements the government believe all ECTs should learn about and learn how to do at the beginning of their career

 - Behaviour management

 As of September 2021, it becomes statutory that during this two-year period, schools/colleges offer and new ECT’s undertake, an ECF-based programme with mentors (not tutors) also entitled to access ECF-based training.
 This training is expected to be embedded as a central aspect of induction and prior to induction starting, schools/colleges must research and choose a preferred ECF route and ECF provider to deliver this training.